The Ryan Kopf's Suing Me AGAIN Fund

 I run a geek news site called Nerd & Tie which partially focuses on convention news.
 Over the last few years I've covered a few stories about Convention organizer Ryan Kopf (who runs half a dozen events in the midwest and is involved in a few others) which weren't all that flattering.

 He filed that first suit in the state of Iowa, and I successfully got it dismissed on jurisdictional grounds.
-Rather than let the bad PR die down though, he decided to refile the case in Illinois at the end of June.
+Rather than let the bad PR die down though, he decided to refile the case in Illinois at the end of June 2016 (and yes this is still ongoing in 2019).

 I stand behind what I wrote (and you can find links to the articles along with a link to the petition Kopf filed in the "Long Version"), but mounting a legal defense is expensive, so I'm attempting to raise funds to pay for it.